Grzybolevsky/tic-tac-toe/README.md

   7 8 9
   ```
   You can load only saves after both players move, so the count of X and the count of O are equal.
-  If you load save where there's a winning arrangement, the game will stop immediately after start.
+  If you load save with satisfied winning condition, the game will stop immediately after start.

 3. Choose if you want to play versus computer or another player.
 4. To play you have to input number of the field.
 You can't choose field which is already filled with O or X.